YINI-lang/YINI-spec/YINI-Specification.md

 The structure of a YINI file is designed to be simple, clear, and highly readable.
 The file structure determines how data is organized, encoded, and presented.
 Below are the key elements of the file structure.

 ### 2.1.
 File Encoding
-YINI files must be encoded in **UTF-8**.
+YINI files MUST be encoded in **UTF-8**.
 This encoding ensures compatibility with most systems and applications, providing a consistent method for interpreting characters.

-- **Mandatory Encoding:** All YINI files should be encoded using UTF-8 without a Byte Order Mark (BOM).
+- **Mandatory Encoding:** All YINI files SHOULD be encoded using UTF-8 without a Byte Order Mark (BOM).
 This guarantees that the file content is universally readable across different platforms.

-- **Character Set:** YINI files must use Unicode.
-Control characters and other non-printable characters should be avoided, except for spaces, tabs, and newlines.
+- **Character Set:** YINI files MUST use Unicode.
+Control characters and other non-printable characters SHOULD be avoided, except for spaces, tabs, and newlines.
 Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-quoted strings.

 Exactly which control characters see more in section 3.2, "Whitespace and Indentation".

 ### 2.2.
 File Extension
-YINI files should use the `.yini` file extension.
+YINI files SHOULD use the `.yini` file extension.
 This extension helps clearly identify the file type and ensures proper handling by tools and parsers designed for the YINI format.

 ### 2.3.
 Optional Shebang (`#!`)
 For Unix-based systems, a shebang (#!) is commonly used in script files to specify the interpreter.
 This feature is supported in YINI files, making it possible to use YINI documents as configuration files for scripts or command-line applications.